 Oh my gosh!
 The voice acting really can make or break a game when it exists.
-When you are in a bug world, you need to have bug voices and this game manages to create an entire new bug language that is just creepy crawly to listen to with slight elements of “English” mixed in.
+When you are in a bug world, you need to have bug voices and this game manages to create an entirely new bug language that is just creepy crawly to listen to with slight elements of “English” mixed in.

-The Graphics of Metamorphosis
+The Graphics of Metamorphosis Game

 The developers come up with some crazy situations, and backgrounds to really make this something special.
 Each part you progress to is a whole new magical experience.
 You really feel like a bug between the background, and voice acting.
 Very well done.

-Puzzles, Puzzles and more Puzzles – Like Adventure Games of Old
+Puzzles, Puzzles, and more Puzzles – Like Adventure Games of Old

-Final thoughts for Metamorphosis Indie Video Game Review
+Final thoughts for Metamorphosis Game Review